JFarina5/Web-Development/README.md

 # Web-Development
-A collection of web based projects
+A collection of web based projects.

 Languages and/or frameworks used throughout this repo are:
 - HTML
 - CSS